 The panel will discuss these and other specific changes to Schedule J:

-- New lines and columns required to report accumulated E&P balances with respect to categories of previously taxed E&P necessitated by income inclusions under Section 965(a) and GILTI
+- Lines and columns required to report accumulated E&P balances concerning categories of previously taxed E&P necessitated by income inclusions under Section 965(a) and GILTI

-- How the new schedule incorporates Subpart F inclusions and recaptures
+- How this schedule incorporates Subpart F inclusions and recaptures

 - How to handle deficit calculations after nonrecognition transactions